-Our preventive program is a cooperative effort by the patient, Dr. Glenn McKay, and our dental staff to preserve your natural dentition and supporting bone structures by preventing the onset, progress, and recurrence of dental diseases.
+Our preventive dentistry program in Mississauga is a cooperative effort by the patient, Dr. Glenn McKay, and our dental staff to preserve your natural dentition and supporting bone structures by preventing the onset, progress, and recurrence of dental diseases.
 Gum disease and tooth decay and trauma are the primary reasons why adult patients lose their teeth.
 Prevention helps avoid serious and costly dental problems and emergencies.

 Preventing dental disease starts at home with good oral hygiene and a balanced diet.
 It is continued in the dental office by the efforts of your family dentist and dental hygienist to promote, restore, and maintain your oral health.